Lavanesh-tm/react-projects-portfolio/README.md

 # React Projects Portfolio

-This repository contains a collection of React-based front‑end projects built with a focus on clean structure, modern UI styling, and practical development workflows.
+This repository contains a collection of React-based front-end projects built with a focus on clean structure, modern UI styling, and practical development workflows.
 Each project is maintained in its own folder to keep the repository organized and scalable as more implementations are added.

 ---

 ## Brand Page — Product Landing UI

-The **Brand Page** project is a clean, responsive landing interface inspired by modern product‑focused websites.
+The **Brand Page** project is a clean, responsive landing interface inspired by modern product-focused websites.
 It demonstrates:

 - A structured component layout